Zeus0809/deutsch-tutor/README.md

 - **Responsive Design**: Modern, centered layout with smooth transitions and auto-scrolling chat
 - **Loading Indicators**: Visual feedback during API calls
 - **Error Handling**: User-friendly error messages for network and validation errors
+- **Pronunciation Feature**: User can listen to Gemini-generated audio clips of German vocabulary that they look up in the utilities.

 ### Deployment
 - **Docker Support**: Multi-stage Dockerfile for production deployment